fadeevab/cocoon/README.md

 2. For _encrypted data transfer_:
    * As a secure in-memory container.

 `Cocoon` is developed with security in mind.
-It aims to do the only one thing and do it flawlessly.
+It aims to do only one thing and do it flawlessly.
 It has a minimal set of dependencies and a minimalist design to simplify control over security aspects.
 It's a pure Rust implementation, and all dependencies are pure Rust packages with disabled default features.